 - Lack of accountability.

 Due to outdated technologies, legacy applications are usually less immune to cyber attacks, harmful programs, and malware.
 As software had been around for years, the attackers presumably had enough time to find their vulnerabilities.
 Also, due to a lack of support from the 3rd party vendors, for the versions of software used in these legacy applications, it is always hard to fix the security issues.
-As new updates are not provided, and nobody keeps the application compliant with the newest technology requirements, security is always at high risk.
+Security is always at high risk as new updates are not provided, and nobody keeps the application compliant with the newest technology requirements.

 SaaS Redesign Process

 The workflow below will be effective for various scopes of a product redesign — from upgrading a single feature to completely revamping a solution.
 Partially we’ve explained it in our article on the SaaS roadmap.
 Change is not an event.
 It is a process.
 From the business point of view, you should aim to make it agile and quick to adopt.
 The process consists of four phases that lead from the problem to the solution: